dayathapa1234/Meta-Database-Engineer-Professional-Certificate/1-Introduction to Databases/week2/lab3/LabInstructions.md

 #### Instructions
 Create an SQL statement with relevant attributes and constraints as follows:

-1.Identify the column that requires default values.
+1. Identify the column that requires default values.

-2.Write a complete SQL statement to create the address table with relevant constraints.
+2. Write a complete SQL statement to create the address table with relevant constraints.

 Please attempt the tasks below before you continue so you can check and compare your answers with the solution.